 Tidewave is made of two components:

-Localhost binding - most web frameworks restrict your web application in development to only be accessible from your own machine, to restrict unwanted access to your application and development tools like Tidewave.
+• Localhost binding - the Tidewave App only allows localhost access by default.
+Furthermore, most web frameworks restrict your web application in development to only be accessible from your own machine, therefore also restricting access to Tidewave MCP.

-Remote IP checks - If the above is disabled, Tidewave MCP still verifies all incoming requests belong to the current machine by verifying the connection's remote IP.
+• Remote IP checks - In case your web framework enables remote access, Tidewave MCP still verify all incoming requests belong to the current machine by verifying the connection's remote IP.

-Origin checks - For browser requests, Tidewave also verifies that the request's "origin" header matches your development URL.
+• Origin checks - The Tidewave App verifies that the request's "origin" header matches your development URL.
+The Tidewave MCP refuses any request with an Origin header.

 Tool execution